In this post I open up about the trauma of a difficult birth. If you are squeamish it probably isn’t one for you…

 I had a wonderful pregnancy; very little morning sickness and I didn’t put much extra weight on.
 The only thing I struggled with was pelvic pains towards the end as my bump was so huge and swollen feet and ankles (or cankles!).
 People commented on how I was glowing and I did feel on top of the world for most of it.
 It really is a miracle to feel your baby growing inside you.

-I knew labour would be difficult and painful but I had no idea how bad mine was going to be, how it would deeply affect me and change me for a long time afterwards.
+I expected labour to be somewhat challenging and painful but I had no idea how bad mine was going to be or how it would deeply affect me and change me for a long time afterwards.
 I entered Motherhood in a very stressful way and it set the tone for how I would feel for years after the birth.

 Maybe it’s because I follow so many parenting blogs now, but I think it’s great how openly postnatal depression and anxiety is spoken about.
 I didn’t know at the time I was probably suffering from postnatal anxiety, maybe with some depression thrown in and very likely post-traumatic stress disorder.
 I didn’t receive any support from the midwives, medical teams, authorities, doctors.
 I do think a lot of that was down to me, I’ve always been a very proud person and I would never admit if I was struggling or had any mental health issues.
 I wear my heart on my sleeve and have big emotions but my motto has always been deal with it and work through it by yourself.